Konrad Kay and Mickey Down

 EO

 What has the show revealed to you as you approach writing for an ensemble cast?
-Or does it feel the best when you’re doing more character-driven episodes?
+Or does it feel strongest when you lean into more character-driven episodes?

 MD

-I was actually thinking about this the other day about whether, if we were to do more seasons, would we have more single character-focused episodes?
+I was actually thinking about this the other day—whether, if we were to do more seasons, we’d have more single-character-focused episodes.
 We struggled to do that in season one, when we were trying to set the stall of what the show is about and what this place actually is.
 The show works in, I think, a number of different ways.
 It can be a business drama that gives you some insight into that kind of world.
-It can be a character study about certain characters through strivers and outsiders.
-It can feel like a slice of life show of living in London.
-I think it could feel like a very frenetic, fast-paced, almost quasi-action movie in some respects.
+It can be a character study about certain characters—strivers and outsiders.
+It can feel like a slice-of-life show about living in London.
+I think it can feel like a very frenetic, fast-paced, almost quasi–action film in some respects.

-What was revealed to me when we directed the last two episodes is that the show can actually be quite romantic, and not melodramatic, but it can actually wear its heart on its sleeve in a way that I didn’t think it could before.
-I thought we’re writing about a really cold world full of very cold people, working very hard and very fast and in service to making money, and that means that there can be no romance in it, when actually there can be quite a lot of romance.
-And what we uncovered in directing, especially that last episode, is that the show can have an emotional heart, which I didn’t think was there as much as it probably should have been a focal point for us.
+What directing the last two episodes revealed to me is that the show can actually be quite romantic—not melodramatic—but it can wear its heart on its sleeve in a way I didn’t think it could before.
+I thought we were writing about a really cold world full of very cold people, working very hard and very fast in service of money, and that meant there was no room for romance in it.
+When actually there can be quite a lot of romance.
+And what we uncovered in directing—especially that last episode—is that the show can have an emotional heart, which I didn’t think was there as much as it probably should have been for us.

 KK

-I think the experience of the first two seasons has sort of taught us how to write it, in the sense that we didn’t really know what the show was about in season one.
-As Mickey said, we found a very fast editing style because we were scared we didn’t have enough material and that wedded us to it.
-And then we would go back and diagnostically we’d be like, “Which episodes worked the best in the previous seasons?”
-And then we’d be like, “Oh, episode four of season one was the best episode of season one probably.”
+I think the experience of the first two seasons has sort of taught us how to write it, in the sense that we didn’t really know what the show was in season one.
+As Mickey said, we found a very fast editing style because we were scared we didn’t have enough material, and that wedded us to it.
+Then we’d go back and almost diagnostically ask, “Which episodes worked best?”
+And we’d say, “Episode four of season one was probably the strongest.”
 So that kind of became the rubric for how we wrote season two.
-We’d be like, “Well, everything needs to have a very clear story structure.
-Something needs to go wrong in the first 10 minutes, everybody needs an obstacle to overcome.”
-This is basic screenwriting structure thinking.
+We were like, “Everything needs to have a very clear story structure.
+Something needs to go wrong in the first ten minutes.
+Everybody needs an obstacle to overcome.”
+That’s basic screenwriting structure thinking.

-The show functions very well when it feels everything’s in the constant state of emergency.
+The show functions very well when it feels like everything is in a constant state of emergency.
 It helps us write it.
-It helps the characters play it, and it makes for a compelling and visceral viewing experience.
+It helps the characters play it, and it makes for a compelling, visceral viewing experience.
 A lot of season three plays like there’s a fire alarm going off somewhere and all the characters are having to man the pump.

 MD

 I think the reason that this last episode (S3, E2) is good is because it’s not that.
 Otherwise, the show could run the risk of being repetitive.
 We’ve done so many episodes where it’s a ticking clock.
 I think the surprising thing about the last episode is that it breaks away from that formula.
-That’s not to say that in future episodes we’re not going to have that formula because that formula is very successful.
-But I think we proved to ourselves that the show can actually switch modes, while feeling very different can still be successful.
+That’s not to say that in future episodes we’re not going to use that formula again, because it is very successful.
+But I think we proved to ourselves that the show can actually switch modes and still be successful, even when it feels very different.

 KK

-Dynamism is basically all that we care about.
-We just care about the show feeling engaging, moment to moment.
+Dynamism is basically all we care about.
+We just want the show to feel engaging, moment to moment.

 EO